 - You will not see any Tweets from blocked accounts.

 - A blocked account will see a message telling them you blocked them if they try to DM you.

-Essentially, a block will stop the user looking at anything you do, including tagging other users while on Twitter.
+Essentially, a block will stop the user from looking at anything you do, including tagging other users while on Twitter.
 You and they may see mentions of each other when someone else retweets something or mention either of you, but that’s it.

 Muting a User on Twitter

 If you don’t want to go as far as blocking someone on Twitter, you can mute them instead.
 This just removes their Tweets from your timeline without blocking them altogether.
-This is useful for those friends who overshare, family members who have nothing better to do than Tweet all day, or companies you like to follow but send out too much marketing.
+This is useful for those friends who overshare, family members who have nothing better to do than Tweet all day, or companies you like to follow, but they send out too much marketing.

 From a Tweet: